vicksonzero/shroom-io/README.md

 - [ ] make a ranking. the most income wins.
 - [ ] resource nodes can run out, and respawn, to control the maximum colony size.
 - [ ] Towers request Spores, distribution limited by clever network traffic.
+- [ ] Include Git revision number on client and server

 # Credits